Curried Cauliflower with Peas recipe

 • 2 – 4 teaspoons mild curry powder, divided (see note)

-• 1/2 to 1 teaspoon kosher salt, divided
+• ½ to 1 teaspoon fine sea or kosher salt, divided

 • 2 garlic cloves, minced

-• Optional: 1 cup cooked beef (ground or chopped steak)
+Optional: 1 cup cooked beef or chicken (ground or chopped)

 • 1 cup frozen peas, slightly thawed

-• 1/4 cup cilantro or mint, roughly chopped
+• ¼ cup or more cilantro or mint, roughly chopped

-• Corn tortillas or about 2 cups cooked brown rice
+• 6 – 8 gluten-free flour tortillas, heated, or about 2 cups cooked rice

-2. With pan off heat, add 2 teaspoons oil, onion, black pepper, and remaining curry powder (start light; you can add more later).
-Return pan to medium heat.
-Once onion is soft, add remaining 1/4 teaspoon salt and garlic.
+3. Add another 2 teaspoons oil to the pan and heat again to medium.
+Add onion, black pepper, and remaining curry powder (you can add more later).
+Once onion is soft, add remaining ¼ teaspoon salt and the minced garlic.
 Cook 1 minute.

-4. Add peas and cook about 2 minutes until heated through.
+6. Add peas and cook about 2 to 4 minutes until heated through.
 Adjust seasoning with additional salt or curry powder as needed.

-5. Top with chopped cilantro or mint and serve with tortillas or over brown rice.
+7. Top with chopped cilantro or mint and serve with tortillas like a taco or simply over brown rice.
+Add a squeeze of lime or lemon and yogurt if desired.

 Leave a Reply